For the Love of Christ

 At a certain point you become tired of being abused and you want to end the relationship.
 But by now you have this new spiritually enlightening agreement to Be Impeccable.
 You think the agreement means that you can’t change your agreements.
 With that interpretation you use the idea of impeccability to remain in a relationship that is abusive and disrespectful to your self.
 This is not being kind and loving to your self.
 This is not expressing love towards your self.
 You are breaking the more important meaning of impeccability.

-Besides, if you are in a relationship and your partner is disrespectful, unkind, and abusive to you, they have already broken the relationship contract.
+Besides, if you are in a relationship and your partner is disrespectful, unkind, and abusive, they have already broken the relationship contract.
 They have not kept their side of the marriage agreement.
 If someone is abusive to you, you do not have to keep your agreement to stay with them.
 Staying with them all the days of your life was made within the context of love, honor, and respect in the relationship.
 If they can not hold up their end of the agreement, then the agreement is broken.
 You are free to go.
+If you try to keep your half even when they have broken their half, that is not being honest and truthful about what has happened and therefore not impeccable.

 Of course the two of you can each work on your half of how you treat each other.
 It is very common to have lapses.
 If your partner has lapses, but they have remorse, and they make an honest effort to improve, it can be worthwhile to work through the challenges.
 However, it is very subjective to each person how much patience to have with someone.
 No one can make that decision for you.